Fellows Program:

 If I apply to the Fellows Program and get an offer am I required to accept it?

 The choice is yours whether or not to accept.
-Over the years, however, fewer than a dozen offers have been declined.
+Over the years, however, few offers have been declined.

 Does the Fellows Program guarantee a 2L job?

-2L offers are up to the employers and are based on performance.
-The Fellows Program does guarantee interviews with several PDLG firms selected by each Fellow, regardless of the law school interview selection process.
+2L offers are up to the employers and are based on employer policies and needs and the Fellow’s summer performance.
+The Fellows Program has had a screening interview process providing interviews with several PDLG firms selected by each Fellow.

 How are Fellows’ salaries decided?